Code-Institute-Submissions/MABSWE-PP2/README.md

 - [Mixkit](https://mixkit.co/): A resource for sound effects used to enhance the website's interactivity
 - [VSCode](https://code.visualstudio.com/): Visual Studio Code, a code editor used for development
 - [WC3 Validator](https://validator.w3.org/): The World Wide Web Consortium's Markup Validation Service for checking HTML validity
-- [Lighthouse](https://developers.google.com/web/tools/lighthouse/): Where used to assess the websites performance
+- [Lighthouse](https://developers.google.com/web/tools/lighthouse/): Were used to assess the website's performance

 ## Features